IBM/pwa-lit-template/README.md

 └─ tsconfig.json
 ```

+- `client`: where you are going to write most of the code of your application.

   - `images`: is use to store the static resourced used by your application.
   - `patches`: contains the patches to apply in the different packages as we mention [here](#things-to-be-aware).
   - `components`: contains your custom Web Components.
-Inside this folder you will find the `app-index.ts` file, main root of your application following the famous **PRPL patern**.
+Inside this folder you will find the `app-index.ts` file, main root of your application following the PRPL patern.
-- `config`: handles your environment variables depending of the selected build.
+  - `config`: stores the configuration (handles the environment at the build time).
-- `helpers`: contains two interesting features: `PageElement` and `html-meta-manager` we go more in-depth with them [here](#create-your-own-page).
+  - `helpers`: contains two interesting features: `PageElement` and `html-meta-manager`.
-- `pages`: where you create your pages for your application.
+  - `pages`: where you create the pages for your application.
-- `routes`: stores the main configuration for your application.
+  - `routes`: where you create the routes for your application.

-- `server`: contains the logic to serve the application using `prpl-server`.
+- `server`: contains the logic to serve the application.
 And is where you are going to create your `dist/` folder containing the bundle of your application.

 ## Guides